 ** EMCs of 1.08mg/L TN and 0.05 mg/L TP are used in the SNAP v4 tool for infiltrating permeable pavement in cases where the user selects HSG D.

-*** Sand filters use the same EMCs as bioretention without IWS unless the influent EMC is less than the posted values.

-**** The current data is not sufficient to assess these SCMs for nutrient EMCs.
+*** The current data is not sufficient to assess these SCMs for nutrient EMCs.

 Other SCM Benefits